Skip to main content

 TL;DR

-According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation projects is 200% in the first year.
-That’s not a projection.
-It’s measured across real implementations at companies of all sizes.
-For more context on what real businesses are seeing, our deep dive into AI automation ROI with real numbers from small businesses covers additional case studies.
+According to Forrester’s 2024 Total Economic Impact studies, the average business process automation project returns 200% in year one.
+That’s measured across real implementations, not a vendor projection.
+According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations hit positive ROI inside 12 months, and the median payback period for small business builds is 2 to 4 months.
+For additional benchmarks, our deep dive into AI automation ROI with real numbers from small businesses covers more case studies.

-Here’s the formula, the five components most people miss, and three real examples with actual numbers.
+Here’s the formula, the five components most people miss, and three real client examples with actual dollar figures.

 What’s the core formula for automation ROI?

-The formula has three parts: savings, revenue recovery, and cost.
-Annual savings = (hours saved per week x hourly labor cost x 52) + recovered revenue + error reduction savings.
-Subtract total automation cost (build + tools) to get net ROI.
-Divide cost by monthly savings for your payback period in months.
+Annual savings = (hours saved per week x loaded hourly cost x 52) + recovered revenue + error reduction savings.
+Subtract total automation cost (build + annual tools) to get net ROI.
+Divide first-year cost by monthly savings for your payback period in months.
+Three inputs, one output.

 Here it is laid out: